 There are also many silicate glasses, where various other mineral substances are mixed with silica to obtain glasses with modified properties:

 - For example, sodium carbonate, calcium oxide, magnesium oxide and aluminum oxide can be added to obtain soda-lime glasses, as are common for windows.
+As far as they have relatively low reflective indices and low dispersion, they are called crown glasses.

 - Borosilicate glasses exhibit much reduced thermal expansion and are therefore much more resistant against thermal shocks.